Jay Heiler

-Jay Helier is an American lawyer, political analyst, journalist, and businessman.
+Jay Helier (born June 11, 1960) is an American lawyer, political analyst, journalist, and businessman.
 Heiler currently serves as Treasurer of the Board of the Arizona Board of Regents and is a member of the Business and Finance Committee, Academic and Student Affairs Committee and the Regents Executive Committee.
 Heiler is also the co-founder and Board Chairman of Great Hearts Academies, a charter school network operating several K-12 campuses in Arizona and Texas.
 He also leads as the President of the Arizona Charter School Association.

 Biography

 Heiler grew up in Clermont County, Ohio, on the outskirts of Cincinnati.
 He graduated from Arizona State University in 1983.
 While at ASU, he was a Pulliam Scholar, and editor-in-chief of The State Press, the campus daily newspaper.
 According to the Phoenix New Times, Heiler, along with future George W. Bush speechwriter Matthew Scully, "was one in a series of students who took over the paper and used its editorial pages to push their conservative bent-attacking liberal professors, homosexuals and others."

 He then went to law school at ASU, graduating in 1986, and worked in the Arizona Attorney General's office from 1986 to 1989.

 In 1989, Heiler moved to Virginia to become editorial page editor of the Richmond Times-Dispatch.

 In 1992, Heiler returned to Arizona to work for then-governor Fife Symington, eventually becoming his chief of staff.

 When Symington resigned in 1997 after being convicted of bank fraud, Heiler became a political and public-affairs consultant.